 We may earn money or products from the companies or links mentioned in this post.

-Do you have family traditions from your childhood that you love thinking about?
-Family traditions are a lot of fun and create a special bond to our loved ones.
-As the holidays are fast approaching, now is the time to start thinking about some family holiday traditions that you may want to start with your kids.
+Do you have Christmas traditions from your childhood that you love thinking about?
+Family Christmas traditions are a lot of fun and create a special bond with our loved ones.
+As the holidays are fast approaching, now is the time to start thinking about some family Christmas traditions (or any Holidays traditions) that you may want to start with your kids.
 But do traditions have to cost money?
 NOPE!
-Check out these 5 free and fun family holiday traditions.
+Check out these 5 fun and free Christmas traditions.

 Since having my own kids I have made it a goal to have a bunch of fun family holiday traditions.
 At the same time I am